DasAdhikary122/Industrial-Mobile-Robot/README.md

 ---

-2)for teleop based urdf with full workspace created:- iiest_amr_ws:
+##for teleop based urdf with full workspace created:- iiest_amr_ws:

 Navigate into the extracted workspace folder using terminal: